Azure Functions Rest API Example C#

 }

-Now we will check the GetProductById using the Postman app.
-You can able to see we got the below expected output.
+Now, we will check the GetProductById using the Postman app.
+As you can see, we obtained the expected output below.

 GetProductById: [GET] http://localhost:7071/api/products/{id}